eggbe/compact/README.md

 ```

 ## Usage
-Now we can use Eggbe/Compact anywhere in the code:
+Now we can use the library features anywhere in the code:

 ```php
 $SerializedData = Compactor::compact($SomeDataArray, $FlagsCombination);